DigitalExpart/PAKtIQ/supabase/README.md

 ## Features

 - **Automatic Profile Creation**: When a user signs up, a profile is automatically created
-- **Progress Tracking**: Pakt progress is automatically calculated based on completed milestones
+- **Progress Tracking**: Resolve progress is automatically calculated based on completed milestones
 - **Timestamps**: All tables have automatic `created_at` and `updated_at` timestamps
 - **Indexes**: Optimized with indexes for common queries